tomekb82/WzorceProjektowe/wzorce/WzorceProjektowe/README.md

   - You can wrap a component with any number of decorators.

+## Factory Method Pattern

+  - defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

 # Design principles

   - Classes should be open for extension, but closed for modification.

+  - Depend upon abstractions.
+Do not depend upon concrete classes